Everything you need to know

 - We have an extensive Business Continuity Plan in place which is tested at scheduled intervals to ensure that in the event of extended service outages caused by factors beyond our control (e.g. natural disasters), we can restore services to the widest extent possible in a minimum time frame.

 - We conduct supplier assessments in line with our Purchasing Policy before a supplier is approved.
 This assessment helps to ensure that the supplier has robust controls in place to ensure the security of data shared with them.
 Where required, we implement Data Sharing Agreements with our suppliers.

-- We have implemented a Corporate Binding agreement between our offices in the UK and wholly owned subsidiary in India, to ensure all data is processed and managed securely and in-line with the requirements of privacy regulation.
-Data will be transferred or processed by our wholly owned subsidiary in India with explicit customer consent and subject to our customer entering into Standard Contractual Clauses with our Indian subsidiary, cloudThing India pvt Limited
+- Data will be transferred or processed by our wholly owned subsidiary in India with explicit customer consent and subject to our customer entering into Standard Contractual Clauses with our Indian subsidiary, cloudThing India pvt Limited.

 - Prior to processing any data, be it internal or on behalf of our customers, we ensure that all data is privacy screened.

 - Where appropriate, we conduct Data Protection Impact Assessments (DPIAs) for data processing operations that involve a high risk to the rights and freedoms of data subjects to determine the appropriate measures to be taken to minimise, or eliminate, the risks.

 - If we identify any high-risk processing for which effective controls cannot be designed, we escalate this to the ICO before proceeding.